Place names in Ireland: Names of other origins

 Some places in Ireland bear names from beyond Gaelic, Norse or English.

 One reason for this is because foreign names can be perceived as more fashionable than native ones.
 Particularly in middle-class areas, names of Italian origin have been used because of this perception and many roads (e.g. Vico Road and Sorrento Road in Dalkey) and housing estates have obtained their names in this way.
 More rarely, this has led to the naming of whole suburbs (e.g. Montenotte and Tivoli in Cork).
 Portobello, Dublin was named in celebration of the British victory at the 1739 Battle of Porto Bello.

 Another source of place names is from Anglo-Norman.
 Considering the number of surnames of Norman origin in Ireland, these are surprisingly rare.
-Nevertheless, some examples do exist, such as the town of Buttevant (from the motto of the Barry family - Boutez en Avant) and the village of Brittas (from the Norman-French Bretesche, "boarding, planking").
+Nevertheless, some examples do exist, such as the town of Buttevant (from the motto of the Barry family – Boutez en Avant) and the village of Brittas (from the Norman-French Bretesche, "boarding, planking").
 Others exist in portmanteau with words of Irish or English origin, such as Castletownroche, which combines the English Castletown and the French Roche, meaning rock.
 Most widespread is the term Pallas (from Norman paleis, "boundary fence") which appears in over 20 place names, including the towns Pallasgreen and Pallaskenry.
 Reeves Castle and the townland of Reeves near Celbridge take their name from Anglo-Norman rive, meaning "riverbank."

 A further source of place names of other origin is places names after religious sites outside Ireland.
 Examples are Lourdes Road in Dublin and Pic du Jer Park in Cork.

 The baronies of North Salt and South Salt are derived from Saltus Salmonis, a Latin calque of the town name of Leixlip (from Norse Lax Hlaup, "salmon leap").

+Some linguists, including Theo Vennemann, have proposed that the ancient name for Ireland Ivernia or Hibernia is derived from proto-Semitic *'i: weriju ("island of copper").